fuzzware-fuzzer/fuzzware/README.md

 ```

 ## Repo Organization and Documents
 Directories within this repository.
-For the experiments in our paper, as well as
+For the experiments in our paper, as well as submodules.
 | Directory | Description |
 | --------- | ----------- |
 | [docs](docs) | Documentation files (config optimizations, cov analysis, crash analysis). |